cosmos/cosmos-sdk/docs/README.md

 npm install
 ```

-For starting only the local documentation, run:
+For starting only the current documentation, run:

 ```shell
 npm start